miyako/4d-plugin-ical/README.md

 4d-plugin-ical
 ==============

-4D plugin to access to the CalendarStore. (minimum OS 10.7)
+4D plugin to access to the CalendarStore.

 ##Platform